kenaryn/memoranda/scala_memorandum.md

 ## Update as you copy / case classes
+In FP, you create new objects with updated fields based on existing objects.
 To use an object as a base to another object and never mutate a state, use `case class <object_name>` expression.
 Case classes use `val` fields by default.